When a release from a regulated tank system has been confirmed, OPS requires the owner/operator of the tank system to characterize the release.

 The primary goal of groundwater sampling is to collect representative groundwater samples for laboratory analysis.
 Groundwater samples are commonly collected with a hand bailer, peristaltic pump or passive diffusion bag sampler.
 Purge, low-purge or no-purge are all acceptable methods for collecting groundwater samples.
 Consideration should be given to minimize purge water development, handling and disposal.
 Follow accepted best industry practices to ensure that a representative sample is collected and analyzed.
 Applicable references include those from CDPHE, the US Environmental Protection Agency, and the US Geological Survey.
 Sampling should occur in a progression from the least to most contaminated well.

 Record measurements for the depth to water and depth to LNAPL prior to sample collection.
+Total depth of the well should be periodically (at least annually) recorded to document siltation that may be occurring so it may be removed.
 Do not collect a groundwater sample if LNAPL is present.

 Secondary groundwater parameters (DO, ORP, temperature, pH and conductivity) are beneficial to understanding the aquifer characteristics, evaluating monitored natural attenuation and evaluating other remedial treatment approaches.
 Collect secondary groundwater parameters prior to purging.
 Calibrate field instrumentation per manufacturer's specifications prior to use.